Man in blue shirt smiles looking at laptop as he reclines on a couch

 Did you know?

 In addition to having a poor credit history, having no credit history can make it challenging to qualify for new credit.
-You may not have a credit history if you have never had a credit account or borrowed money in your own name, among other things.
+You may not have a credit history if you’ve never had a credit account or borrowed money in your own name, among other things.
 Lenders who can’t review your credit history are less likely to lend you money.

 If you don’t have a credit history, it’s a good idea to open your first account to start building one.
 While it may be difficult to be approved for certain leases and loans, there are ways to get a credit card with no credit history.